vippsas/vipps-login-api/vipps-login-api.md

 [**Vipps Login from phone number**](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#vipps-login-from-phone-number) is based on the Client initiated backchannel authentication (CIBA) standard and have been developed to support use-cases where it is the merchant/merchant's systems that trigger the authentication/registration and thus login cannot be done in the user's browser.

-[**Vipps Login from QR-code**](#vipps-login-from-qr-code) is a new flow that we will gradually roll out for.
+[**Vipps Login from QR-code**](#vipps-login-from-qr-code) is a new flow that we will gradually roll out support for.
 Our [How It Works page](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-from-QR-api-howitworks.md) shows the flow.

 See our [developer section](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md#vipps-test-apps) for information about our test environment, test apps and test users.